 Reflection is an academic method of recording and evaluating your experiences, skills or learning.
 Reflective writing combines your emotions, thoughts and subject knowledge.
 Like other types of academic writing, reflection includes research and analysis of others’ ideas, and it follows a specific structure.

-We run interactive workshops to help you develop your reflective writing skills.
-Find out more on the Skills for Learning Workshops page.
+We have interactive workshops available to help you develop your academic IT skills.
+Find the recordings on the Skills for Learning Workshops page.

 We have online academic skills modules within MyBeckett for all levels of university study.
 These modules will help your academic development and support your success at LBU.
 You can work through the modules at your own pace, revisiting them as required.
 Find out more from our FAQ What academic skills modules are available?